hcai-mms/hcai-mms.github.io/_publications/2025_09_ISMIR_enhancedMuRec.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Claudio Pomo
-- Dietmar Jannach
-- Yubin Kim
+- Lesota
-- Daniele Malitesta
+- Veronica Clavijo
-- Alberto Carlo Maria Manchio
-- Julian McAuley
+- Attia Rizwani
-- Alessandro Melchiorre
+- Schedl
-- Nawaz
+- Bruce Ferwerda

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: